br-ashlin/ADSec_Public/References/Logon Types.md

 # Logon Types

+# Column Definitions:

+Logon type - Identifies the logon type initiated by the connection.
+Reusable credentials on destination - Indicates that the following credential types will be stored in LSASS process memory on the destination computer where the specified account is logged on locally:
+LM and NT hashes
+Kerberos TGTs
+Plaintext password (if applicable).
+The symbols in this table defined as follows:

+(-) denotes when credentials are not exposed.
+(v) denotes when credentials are exposed.

 | Connection method                                | Logon type            | Reusable credentials on destination | Comments                                                                                                                                      |
 | ------------------------------------------------ | --------------------- | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |
 | Log on at console                                | Interactive           | v                                   | Includes hardware remote access / lights-out cards and network KVMs.                                                                          |